cjoakim/azure-eventhub-kafka-streaming/README.md

 $ ./storage.sh create            <-- provisions blob storage
 $ ./cosmos_sql.sh create         <-- provisions cosmosdb with sql api and events collection
 $ ./stream_analytics.sh create   <-- provisions an empty stream analytics account (no code)
+  - or -
+$ ./provision_all.sh             <-- provision all of the above
 ```

 #### Provisioning an Azure EventHubs account to enable Kafka